-The Martyr Julian the Presbyter suffered martyrdom for Christ with St Caesarius the Deacon at Terracina, Italy in the first century.
+The Martyr Julian the Presbyter suffered martyrdom for Christ with Saint Caesarius the Deacon at Terracina, Italy in the first century.

-The relics of St Caesarius are kept in Rome.
+The relics of Saint Caesarius are kept in Rome.